The Villa d’Este in Tivoli is one of the most remarkable and comprehensive examples of refined Renaissance culture.

 This villa will entice you to spend hours exploring its gardens, fish pools, and magnificent statuary.

-The enclosure’s Hundred Fountains (Cento Fontane in Italian) are an architectural masterpiece.
+The enclosure’s Hundred Fountains (Cento Fontane in Italian) is an architectural masterpiece.

 The garden’s superb waterfall and the Fountain of the Organ (Fontana dell’Organo) are worthwhile discovering.